Puzzlers100/TimingSwitch/README.md

 2. Buy the needed parts - There is a BOM with part numbers included, however most parts can be substituted if you can find something with the same specifications and footprint
 3. Soldering - Have fun with this step, the parts are tiny and close to each other, so watch out for shorts.
 I recommend doing the surface mount first, then the slider and button, and the RJ-45 cable last
 4. Flashing the Software -
 5. 3D print the case - If you don't have a 3D printer, look around the local area and see if there is a public makerspace.
 Some public libraries may also have them.
+If you want the text, it can be done with a single color printer by printing just the two layers of text, then switching and printing the whole switch around it